Women-Coding-Community/WomenCodingCommunity.github.io/README.md

 ## How to Run End-To-End Testing Locally

-1. Open your Terminal in the `e2e-tests` folder, e.g. `cd ~/workspace/london/e2e-tests`
+1. Open your Terminal in the root directory.
 2. `npm install cypress --save-dev` - This will install Cypress locally as a dev dependency for your project.
 3. Run `npx cypress open` from your project root
 4. Select E2E testing